-Their pension entitlement is worked out as 37.5% of your pension, including any added pension you have bought for yourself and your family, and any pension bought by a transfer in from another scheme.
-Their pension is payable for life.
+Their pension entitlement is worked out as 37.5% (3/8ths) of your pension, including any added pension you have bought for yourself and your family, and any pension bought by a transfer in from another scheme.

-If you have exchanged (commuted) part of your pension for a lump sum, this will not generally affect the pension for your husband, wife, civil partner or eligible partner as their pension will be based on your pension before you decided to commute.
+If you have exchanged (commuted) part of your pension for a lump sum, this will not affect the pension for your husband, wife, civil partner or eligible partner as their pension will be based on your pension before you decided to commute.